Werribee Secondary College: History

-In 1997 the gifted education "Select Entry Accelerated Learning" Program or SEAL was introduced.
-SEAL is the only Department of Education accredited program in the City of Wyndham.
-The program is for year 7 to year 10.

-In May 2004 the college was hit by a massive fire that destroyed the school's technology and textiles wing.
+In May 2004, the college was hit by a massive fire that destroyed the school's technology and textiles wing.
 It caused up to A$2 million damage, including the destruction of students' VCE assignments.
 Junior students had up to 12 days off school while portable classrooms were brought to the school site.

-In August 2006 Werribee Secondary College received accreditation from the Council of International Schools.
+In August 2006, Werribee Secondary College received accreditation from the Council of International Schools.

-In 2011 Werribee Secondary College became the first state school in Victoria to offer the International Baccalaureate Diploma program (it had previously only been available at fifteen private schools).
+In 2011, Werribee Secondary College became the first state school in Victoria to offer the International Baccalaureate Diploma program (it had previously only been available at fifteen private schools).

-In December 2009 it was reported that four teachers from the school were taking legal action for psychological damage resulting from bullying and harassment by colleagues.
+In December 2009, it was reported that four teachers from the school were taking legal action for psychological damage resulting from bullying and harassment by colleagues.
 Earlier in the same year, another staff member was awarded up to $140,000 in compensation as a result of his treatment by the school.

 Another case against the school was before the Supreme Court in October 2013.

 In 2014, a case brought by Peter Doulis against the Department resulted in Doulis being awarded damages and costs in excess of $1.2 million.
 It was also revealed by The Age in February 2015 that the Principal of the College received a public service medal for his services to public education despite the school being involved in another case whereby a female staff member received a "six figure damages payout for psychological injuries" which resulted from her treatment by the school.